Dan Allon

 Special thanks: Rabinowitz Fund, Eran Inbar, Shimon Allon, Avital Globerman, Oren Fischer, Anton Abramov, Omer Faragi

-Letters sent between the dictator and the warden, during one week imprisonment at Meshuna Gallery
+Letters sent between the prisoner and the warden, both sides of the dictator, during one week imprisonment at Meshuna Gallery:

-Video documentation of the performance was forbidden.
+Video documentation was forbidden.

 Curator: Avi Lubin